Anaminus/rbxfs/rule.md

 A type is used to describe the syntax of an argument for a defined pattern or filter.

-In general, the value of a type may contain any character that is valid as a file name, except for `,`, `(`, and `)`.
-To include invalid characters, the value may be enclosed in `"` characters.
-In this case, `\` may be used to escape quotes and escapes.
+In general, an argument may be a sequence of any characters, terminated by `,` (next argument) or `)` (end of arguments). `\` May be used to escape the next character.
+This can be used to treat `,` or `)` characters literally, as well as any character interpreted specially by the argument type.
+Note that leading and trailing whitespace characters are not ignored.

 Types: